“Alexa, shop for…”

 Who is Alexa?

 Alexa is the persona behind the Amazon Echo – a wireless, voice activated speaker.
-Whether it’s to reorder essentials from Amazon, play music, track orders, dim the lights, order an uber taxi, turn on the heating, get weather reports and control other smart-home technology – it’s all possible without lifting a finger to swipe or tap.
+Whether it’s to reorder essentials from Amazon, play music, track orders, dim the lights, order an Uber, turn on the heating, get weather reports and control other smart-home technology – it’s all possible without lifting a finger to swipe or tap.

 Our first experiences have been interesting: it’s almost like learning a different language, with such a huge range of commands to learn.
 At first we all felt a little bit lazy.
 But we’ve soon picked up the habit of living with our ‘voice assistants’!